Abdul Haris Nasution: Fall from power and opposition

 Despite the assistance that Nasution gave him in his rise to power, Suharto viewed Nasution as a rival and immediately began working to remove him from power.
 In 1969, Nasution was barred from speaking at Seskoad and the Military Academy.
 In 1971, Nasution was suddenly discharged from military service at the age of 53, two years before the designated retirement age of 55.
-Nasution was finally removed in 1972 as the new batch of MPR members (elected during the 1971 Legislative Elections) came in and elected Idham Chalid to replace him as MPR chairman.
-Nasution's drastic fall earned him the nickname of Gelandangan Politik (Political Bum).
-Once he was removed from positions of power, Nasution developed into a political opponent of the New Order Regime.
-By the late 70's Suharto's regime had turned from popular to authoritarian and corrupt.
+Nasution was finally removed in 1972 as the new batch of MPR members (elected during the 1971 legislative election) came in and elected Idham Chalid to replace him as MPR chairman.
+Nasution's drastic fall earned him the nickname of gelandangan politik (political bum).
+Once he was removed from positions of power, Nasution developed into a political opponent of the New Order regime.
+By the late 70s, Suharto's regime had turned from popular to authoritarian and corrupt.
 At this time many voices began to openly speak out and criticise the regime.
 After the 1977 legislative election, in which there was alleged electoral fraud by Suharto's Golkar party, Nasution said that there was a crisis in leadership in the New Order.

 In July 1978, together with former vice-president Hatta, Nasution set up the Institute for Constitutional Awareness Foundation (YLKB).
 Suharto's government moved quickly and did not allow YLKB to conduct its first meeting in January 1979.
 Nasution and the YLKB did not give up.
 In August 1979, it managed to hold a meeting which DPR members attended.
 Perhaps significantly, ABRI members attended the meeting.
 During the meeting, Nasution criticised the New Order for not fully implementing Pancasila and the 1945 Constitution.
 Suharto did not take the criticism lightly.
 On 27 March 1980, at an ABRI Meeting, Suharto in a speech said that ABRI members should be ready to defend their seats in the DPR and that they should align themselves with forces that are for Pancasila and the 1945 Constitution such as Golkar.
 Suharto followed this up with another speech on 16 April 1980, on the occasion of Kopassus' anniversary. in which he denied allegations of corruption and claimed that if he had to, he would kidnap MPR members if that would prevent the MPR from having the two-thirds majority required to change the constitution.